thanhlnt/MARL4AV/README.md

 # Multi-agent reinforcement learning for autonomous driving.

  The testbed is built on top of the NetLogo platform, version 6.4.0, and use Python extension to implement RL algorithms.
+ It is useful for researchers to study the traffic congestion reduction problem on highways or in urban areas.
+It cand be used to test new RL algorithms.
  ![View3D-4](https://github.com/user-attachments/assets/7bd1751e-66b0-4bd1-9968-5888a9cb6eb9)

  **References:**